ibm-js/delite/docs/index.md

-# DUI
+# DELITE

-Dui aims to provide a widget infrastructure and set of widgets that fit future standards but are possible to use on all modern browsers without performance concerns.
+Delite aims to provide a widget infrastructure that fits future standards but is possible to use on all modern browsers without performance concerns.

 Specifically, it's based on the following concepts: